5ynthaire/5YN-WAV2CUE-PY/README.md

 View source: [wav_cue.py](wav_cue.py)

-## Rounding Error Handling in Track Duration-Based Workflows
+## Rounding Error Handling in Duration mode

 Track durations typically have rounding errors and will result in a gap with wav file length.
 To mitigate the gap, the script will distribute it across tracks.